-This post was originally published on LinkedIn on 3 July 2017.
+Article originally published on LinkedIn, 3 July 2017

 A few days ago, LinkedIn (LI) sent me an email saying that “because you recently viewed” a particular position listed in their jobs section, “you might also like” a list of 25 others.
 I didn’t.
 But I do see this automatically generated mailing – however well intended – as part of a larger trend that makes me uncomfortable.

 It is true that I casually looked at a position listing from an organization I know, but not one in an area where I have any particular expertise, nor one that especially interested me.
 I hadn’t thought I’d be tracked in this way, and wonder why LI’s job algorithm seized on this particular act of browsing, and how it came up with the eclectic list it did based on such slim information (though presumably it sourced something more in my profile and activity?).

 This is not an isolated instance.
 I checked out some job sites not long ago, and based on my limited use of each I now receive by email, batches of position listings somehow or somewhat related, or clearly unrelated, to what I happened to look at on each.
 Since I’m not feeding those algorithms, they continue on separate tracks, churning out lists of positions in a way that is almost surreal (and would be a significant time commitment to follow up on, given the numbers involved).
 But they each began with a particular interpretation of my clicks on their sites.

 It’s not so much the privacy issues I’m worried about here, as these are sites I chose to use and I’m benefiting from their products for free.
 It’s the assumptions, implications, and opportunity costs of a system developing in this way.
 There are evident limits to what these algorithms can currently do, though you can be sure that they will be improved on, and will eventually be sharing your information (in the way one internet search you make will show up as ads in other websites you visit).

 What really concerns me are two aspects of this use of technology: